Lito-Frito/Monster_Hunter/README.md

 1. `RP_Tutorial.py`: The sample script from the tutorial with my additional comments and UI changed to help first timers follow along easier

-2. `job_scraper.py`: The command line app to help you scrape relevant jobs from Monster by city and Language
+2. `job_scraper.py`: The command line app to help you scrape relevant jobs from Monster by City and Language

 # Getting Started